wikindx/wikindx/website/web/src/content/install/upgrade.md

     - `components/styles/'`
     - `components/vendor/`

-6. Run Wikindx through your web browser and follow the instructions on screen.
+6. Run WIKINDX through your web browser and follow the instructions on screen.
    You will go through the following steps:

     - If the PHP version is wrong, you will be prompted to correct this.